N-Haitu31/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 ## 6. Sum list
 File: 6-sum_dlistint.c - Write a function that returns the sum of all the data (n) of a dlistint_t linked list.

+## 7. Insert at index
+File: 7-insert_dnodeint.c - Write a function that inserts a new node at a given position.

+## 8. Delete at index
+File: 8-delete_dnodeint.c - Write a function that deletes the node at index index of a dlistint_t linked list.